 Both SUMO & Salesforce Scheduler supports:

-• Self-Scheduling Portal: Salesforce scheduler can also embed their portal links in a website, mobile or widgets but needs customization.
+Self-Scheduling Portal: Salesforce Scheduler can embed their portal links in a website, mobile or widgets but needs customization.
 The main difference lies in the branding/theming and the type of users you want to access the portal.
-With SUMO, regardless of the users, it is a free-pass portal meaning no login required.
+In SUMO, regardless of the users, it’s a free-pass portal.
+For example, SUMO’s education scheduling software lets you embed a self-scheduling portal on your website that doesn’t require students to log in to book campus tours or advising sessions, improving accessibility and reducing drop-off.
 With Salesforce Scheduler, authenticated users (requires login) is native to them but unauthenticated users are not.

 Appointment scheduling features only available in SUMO:

-• Schedule on behalf: SUMO lets you schedule meetings for other team members.
-It’s especially useful in government offices, healthcare, or sales teams where one person handles bookings for others.
+Schedule on behalf: SUMO lets you book meetings for other team members.
+It’s especially useful in government appointment scheduling, healthcare, or sales teams where one person handles bookings for others.

 Event Booking: SUMO vs Salesforce Scheduler